 This euphoria you receive from being grateful isn’t just make believe.
-There are many health benefits when you become aware of what you’re thankful for — Robert Emmonds and his colleagues conducted a research project on Gratitude and Thankfulness at the University of California Davis — He found that there is an abundance of benefits from being grateful.
+There are many health benefits when you become aware of what you’re thankful for.
+Prof. Robert Emmons and his colleagues conducted a research project on gratitude and thankfulness at UC Davis and found there are an abundance of benefits by being grateful.

 1.)
 Greater Optimism and Physical Fitness: Those who keep regular gratitude journals exercised on a regular basis and were overall had more optimistic outlooks on life.

 2.)
 Reaching Goals: Thankful people also consistently achieved more personal goals, especially after keeping a gratitude journal for two months.

 3.)
 Stress Relief: Being grateful is also an effective way to release stress, according to Emmons.
 “Gratitude research is beginning to suggest that feelings of thankfulness have tremendous positive value in helping people cope with daily problems, especially stress.”

 4.)
 Children who practice grateful thinking have more positive attitudes toward school and their families.
 (No wonder that being grateful for strawberries and a phone call from a long lost friend brought me way back to the days of being a little boy, who shot out of bed, ready for the day’s possibilities.)

 5.)
 Helps Cope With Illness: Among people with a neuromuscular disease, Emmons found that a “21-day gratitude intervention” produced more “high-energy positive moods, a greater sense of feeling connected to others, more optimistic ratings of one’s life, and better sleep duration and sleep quality, relative to a control group.”